jhpyle/docassemble/_docs/installation.md

 HTTPS using [Let's Encrypt].
 Once you get your site working on HTTP, you can run a single command line that enables HTTPS on your system.
 This is explained [below](#certbot).

+# <a name="pythonversion"></a>Choosing a Python version

+Currently, the default Python version in [Debian] is Python 2.7.
+However, Python 2.7 [will not be maintained] after January 1, 2020.

 # <a name="setup"></a>Setting up the SQL server